Hyundai Elantra impresses with stylish new look - The Scoop

-BANDAR SERI BEGAWAN — The sporty sedan style of the all-new Hyundai Elantra is back to capture your heart.
+BANDAR SERI BEGAWAN — The all-new Hyundai Elantra is back and ready to impress.

-Transformed into a sleeker and bigger car, the Elantra has been redesigned based on the Hyundai’s K3 platform to make it more spacious, fuel-efficient and safer.
+Transformed into a sleeker, bigger car, the Elantra has been redesigned based on the Hyundai’s K3 platform to make it more spacious, fuel-efficient and safer.

-Brunei’s Hyundai distributor Setia Motors rolled out the new Elantra at its Beribi showroom on Friday, becoming the latest sedan to join the South Korean automaker’s growing lineup.
+Brunei’s Hyundai distributor Setia Motors rolled out the new Elantra at its Beribi showroom on Friday, making it the latest sedan to join the South Korean automaker’s growing lineup.

-The car dealer said Elantra is a new take on the sporty and luxury sedan at an affordable price, making it one of the top contenders in the segment.
+The car dealer said Elantra is a new take on a sporty, luxury sedan at an affordable price, making it one of the top contenders in its segment.

-“Not only does it offer a very unique sensuous sportiness styling theme, making it very bold and strong at first glance, but it’s got plenty of groundbreaking tech as well as being very competitive within the same segment,” Setia Motors said in a statement.
+“Not only does it offer a very unique sportiness… making it very bold and strong at first glance, but it’s got plenty of groundbreaking tech as well as being very competitive within the same segment,” Setia Motors said.

 The Elantra is available in two variants – premium and standard.